 Walking or cycling the route of the former Berlin Wall reveals many pleasant and interesting surprises, as of course does striking out randomly in virtually any direction from the city center; cycle to the Spreewald and you might even come across refurbished royal train stations.

 Want to see how the city looks in summer?
-Check out our 2012 readers’ photo here.
+Check out some of our readers’ photo here.